PvdBerg1998/hfml_data_preprocessor/README.md

 cargo build --release
 ```

-If no NVIDIA hardware is present or if you do not manage to perform the installation, a compile time flag can be set to disable GPU capability:
+If no NVIDIA hardware is present or if you do not manage to perform the installation, a compiletime flag can be set to disable GPU capability:

 ```shell
 cargo build --release --no-default-features
 ```

-If compilation is successful, the binaries are placed inside the `target/release` folder.
+If compilation is successful, the binary is placed inside the `target/release` folder.

 # Licensing
 This repository is licensed under the GNU General Public License version 3.
 This is required because the tool uses the GNU Scientific Library and makes sure everyone has free access to this source code.
+If you use this tool for publication, a reference to this repository would be appreciated.

+# Known limitations
+- Other filtering methods such as Savitzky-Golay are missing
+    - Most commonly required for visualisation, can easily be handled during postprocessing with e.g. SciPy.
+- No support for AMD GPU's
+    - Could be implemented via OpenCL or VkFFT
+- No check for wrong specialisation targets
+    - No method known to do this without writing a full TOML parser